silo-finance/silo-contracts-v2/MOREDOCS.md

 ### Shares decimals

-Decimals are not issue, but we putting it here to ward developers. `SiloVault` and `Silo` share tokens (collateral, protected and debt types), are using decimal offset. debt share token has offset 0, `SiloVault` and protected and collateral share tokens offset 1e3.
+Decimals are not an issue, but we are putting it here to warn developers. `SiloVault` and `Silo` share tokens (collateral, protected and debt types), are using decimal offset. debt share token has offset 0, `SiloVault` and protected and collateral share tokens offset 1e3.
 For offset 1e3 means that depositing 1 asset results in 1,000 shares, although this is not a fixed ratio.